cschlick/greasewood/README.md

 - **[Linux-only.](#linux-only)** Leans heavily on systemd, nftables.
 Uses the stock `wg`/`ip` tools over subprocess.
 Greasy.
-- **[Service TLS.](#tls-certificates-for-services)** The same CA issues auto-renewing x509 certs for your services (Postgres, nginx, …) — with profiles that place them where each wants them.
+- **[Service TLS.](#tls-certificates-for-services)** The same CA issues auto-renewing x509 certs for your services (Postgres, nginx, …), with profiles that place them where each wants them.
-- **[Offline-tolerant.](#offline-tolerance)** The anchor can be down for a credential lifetime — nodes run from cache.
+- **[Offline-tolerant.](#offline-tolerance)** The anchor can be down for a credential lifetime, nodes run from cache.
 - **[Hands-off.](#firewall)** Never automatically configures your main firewall.
   Port access control for the overlay lives on a dedicated table
 - **[Auditable.](#auditable)** Pure Python, one dependency.
 Fanatical logging.